boykin345/food-ai-app/README.md

 ---
 Account Registration

 D1.
-As an app user, I want to sign up using my email or social media accounts for quick registration to minimise the time and effort required to start using the app. - 1
+As an app user, I want to sign up using my email or ~~social media accounts~~ for quick registration to minimise the time and effort required to start using the app. - 1

 D2.
 As an app user, I want to choose a unique username for my profile on the app so I can be easily recognised by friends. - 1

-D3.
+[- Removed -]D3.
 As an app user, I want to have a multi-factor authentication option for increased security to ensure my personal information and account details are well-protected.  - 1

 D4.
-As an app user, I want to sign in using my email or social media account for quick login access to minimise the time and effort required to use the app regularly. - 2
+As an app user, I want to sign in using my email or ~~social media account~~ for quick login access to minimise the time and effort required to use the app regularly. - 2

 D5.
 As an app user, I want the ability to reset my password so that I can regain access to my account when I forget my password. - 2